Samimnif/Samimnif/README.md

-Hi,<br>
-My name is Sami and I am a Software Engineer Student at Carleton University.<br>
-I love doing software and hardware projects in my free time.<br>
-Currently, I know Python, Java, C, Bash, HTML, CSS, JavaScript and AppleScript.<br>
-Check my [portfolio](https://github.com/Samimnif/Portfolio-Personal-Projects) for my cool projects.<br>
+# Ahoy, Code Crusaders!
+I am Sami
+## Computer Systems Software Engineering Student at [Carleton University](https://carleton.ca/)
+Passionate about Tech and Hardware.
+Thriving on embedded systems projects with Raspberry Pi, Arduino, and diverse microcontrollers.
+Engrossed in building personal projects.
+Set yer sights on me treasure trove of creations [here](https://github.com/Samimnif?tab=repositories)

 <!---
 Samimnif/Samimnif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.